Canon M50 Mark II vs Panasonic G110

 It is notable that the G110 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M50 Mark II lacks such a headphone port.

 Both the M50 Mark II and the G110 are recent models that are part of the current product line-up.
 The G110 replaced the earlier Panasonic G90, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M50 Mark II and G110 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Panasonic G110 Manual.

 So what is the bottom line?
 Is the Canon M50 Mark II better than the Panasonic G110 or vice versa?
 The listing below highlights the relative strengths of the two models.